PatP15/aquaticus-docker/README.md

 ./run_docker.sh --host-dir=/path/to/custom/host/directory --name=my_container --setup
 ```

+This will run the `./run_submission -i` script.
+If you want to run it not in interactive, mode you will need to enter the docker and run the script yourself.
+Refer to the commands on how to enter an exited docker container.

 **Flags Explanation**:
 - `--host-dir`: The path to the directory on your local computer that contains the `pyquaticus_submission` directory.
 - `--name`: The name of the Docker container you are creating from the base image.